paulhager/smart-phase/README.md

 ## Running SmartPhase

-SmartPhase can either be run in explorative or analytic mode.
+SmartPhase can either be run in *explorative* or *analytic/paired* mode.
-In explorative mode, SmartPhase parses provided genomic regions of interest (typically protein coding regions) provided in a BED file and, per region, phases either all variants or merely those specified in a filtered variants file.
+In *explorative* mode, SmartPhase parses provided genomic regions of interest (typically protein coding regions) provided in a BED file and, per region, phases either all variants or merely those specified in a filtered variants file.
-In analytic or paired mode, no regions of interest must be given, just specific variant pairs that should be phased to one another have to be provided.
+In *analytic* or *paired* mode, no regions of interest must be given, just specific variant pairs that should be phased to one another have to be provided.
 SmartPhase will then create the appropriate regions.
-The annalytic mode lends itself more to an analysis of a cohort where pre-filtering has already been done and only specific candidate variant pairs should be analyzed whereas explorative mode is more all-purpose and can be run at any point in the analysis pipeline.
+The *analytic* mode lends itself more to an analysis of a cohort where pre-filtering has already been done and only specific candidate variant pairs should be analyzed whereas the *explorative* mode is more all-purpose and can be run at any point in the analysis pipeline.

 ### Basic usage: